 |Industrial Engineering||Marine Engineering||Petroleum Engineering|

 |Computer Science Engineering||Chemical Engineering||Mining Engineering|

-This Engineering discipline is closely interlinked to other branches.
+This Engineering discipline is closely interlinked with other branches.
 Mechatronics Engineering includes subjects like Electronics, Telecommunications, Control Systems, and Mechanical Engineering.
-The subject focuses on different Engineering aspects such as real-time computer interfacing, controllers and actuators, sensors and modelling.
+The subject focuses on different Engineering aspects such as real-time computer interfacing, controllers and actuators, sensors, and modelling.
 A Mechatronics engineer has the liberty to work in any sector suitable, including Artificial Intelligence.

 Computer Science Engineering

 This branch is known for the designing and prototyping of different computing devices and related systems.
 It mainly deals with different methods of incorporating computing logic into physical systems after being translated properly.
 Computer Science Engineering deals with mapping information through the systematic study of algorithmic methods.
 The mapped information includes design, theory, application, implementation, and efficiency.
 Further, it also deals with the study of designing and the implementation of environments that are distributed for making multimedia into a stream of data.